bcmmeijer/HookChecker/README.md

 # HookChecker
 Check if a function is hooked based on verifying the bytes in memory against those in the original file and (if needed) attempt to recover.

-can checkk and recover:
+can check and recover:
 - inline hooking
 - breakpoint hooking (INT3)
 - hardware breakpoint hooking
 - IAT hooking

-not thoroughly tested so have fun debugging :)
+not thoroughly tested so have fun debugging ;))